 ## Elves

-When [[Exandria]] trembled at the gods’ footfalls, the ancient elves of the north pleaded with [[Corellon|the Arch Heart]] to save them from the world’s ending. [[Corellon]] did not respond, for it is said that their divine ears still rang with pain after their duel to the death with [[Gruumsh]], the Ruiner.
+When [[Exandria]] trembled at the gods’ footfalls, the ancient elves of the north pleaded with [[Corellon|the Arch Heart]] to save them from the world’s ending. [[Corellon]] did not respond, for it is said that their divine ears still rang with pain after their duel to the death with [[Gruumsh]], [[the Ruiner]].
 Desperate and panicked, the greatest mages of the elves performed a ritual powerful enough to encase their entire civilization in ice, in hopes of protecting it from the wrath of the warring gods while the elves escaped into [[the Feywild]].

 It is said that the ashes of [[the Calamity]] still blew upon the breeze when, centuries later, the barriers of ice melted and the elves of [[Wildemount]] emerged from [[the Feywild]] once more.
-On their return to the world, they found that their ritual had not held fast.
-The Calamity had wiped almost all traces of elven civilization from [[Exandria]].
+On their return to the world, they found that their ritual had not held fast. [[The Calamity]] had wiped almost all traces of elven civilization from [[Exandria]].
 With only the ruined husks of their mighty cities still standing, the elves began to rebuild.

 Even though the human-majority civilizations of [[the Dwendalian Empire]] and [[the Clovis Concord]] view elves as reclusive relics of the ancient past, most elves view themselves as newcomers to the world, for their return to [[Wildemount]] is only a generation or two removed from the present day.
 The notable exception are the dark elves of [[Xhorhas]], who have lived in [[Eastern Wynandir]] since time immemorial.
 Still, it is only in the past few centuries that they have abandoned the labyrinthine caverns of the Underdark and emerged to live on the surface.

-### [](https://www.dndbeyond.com/sources/dnd/egtw/character-options#ElvesintheDwendalianEmpire)Elves in the Dwendalian Empire
+### [](https://www.dndbeyond.com/sources/dnd/egtw/character-options#ElvesintheDwendalianEmpire)Elves in the [[Dwendalian Empire]]

 Though the dark elves of [[Xhorhas]] are the subject of imperial propaganda and widespread prejudice, elves of other kinds living within the empire are generally treated as friends and allies.
-Imperial humans love to revere elves as ethereal, flawless beings, and to express shock when elves reveal the ways that they are all-to similar to humans. [[Elf|Elves]] who maintain their “exotic mystique” are most likely to become respected members of society, and many hold great social power within cities such as [[Zadash]] and [[Rexxentrum]].
+Imperial [[humans]] love to revere elves as ethereal, flawless beings, and to express shock when elves reveal the ways that they are all-to similar to humans.
+Elves who maintain their “exotic mystique” are most likely to become respected members of society, and many hold great social power within cities such as [[Zadash]] and [[Rexxentrum]].

-### [](https://www.dndbeyond.com/sources/dnd/egtw/character-options#ElvesontheMenagerieCoast)Elves on the Menagerie Coast
+### [](https://www.dndbeyond.com/sources/dnd/egtw/character-options#ElvesontheMenagerieCoast)Elves on the [[Menagerie Coast]]

-[[Elf|Elves]] are commonplace in [[the Clovis Concord]] and among the pirates of the Revelry, and people living on this part of the continent most often laugh at tales of elven grace and beauty.
-“An [[elf]] bleeds just like everyone else” is a common saying on [[the Menagerie Coast]], used to dismiss the fanciful sense of wonder common in [[the Dwendalian Empire|the Empire]]—and the saying has evolved into a dismissal of all overwrought tales, even if the idiom doesn’t quite fit.
+Elves are commonplace in [[the Clovis Concord]] and among the pirates of the [[Revelry]], and people living on this part of the continent most often laugh at tales of elven grace and beauty.
+“An elf bleeds just like everyone else” is a common saying on [[the Menagerie Coast]], used to dismiss the fanciful sense of wonder common in [[the Dwendalian Empire|the Empire]]--and the saying has evolved into a dismissal of all overwrought tales, even if the idiom doesn’t quite fit.
 Savvy buyers of curios and souvenirs might say, “Your wares bleed, just like everyone else’s” to a merchant who has exaggerated the quality of their goods.

-Most [[Elf|elves]] on [[the Menagerie Coast]] are descended from travelers from the desert continent of [[Marquet]], but this area is also home to two rare subraces of elf.
+Most elves on [[the Menagerie Coast]] are descended from travelers from the desert continent of [[Marquet]], but this area is also home to two rare subraces of elf.
 The seas off the coast are inhabited by secluded civilizations of water-breathing sea elves, who trade with underwater enclaves of merfolk.
 All but the most idealistic or mercenary of these ocean dwellers see the petty squabbles of the “boat-riders” of the surface world as beneath their notice.
-At another geographic extreme, the moon-worshiping pallid elves of [[the Cyrios Mountains]] are new to the world, and are generally viewed with cordial curiosity by the denizens of the Concord’s cities.
+At another geographic extreme, the moon-worshiping pallid elves of [[the Cyrios Mountains]] are new to the world, and are generally viewed with cordial curiosity by the denizens of [[the Concord's]] cities.

 ### [](https://www.dndbeyond.com/sources/dnd/egtw/character-options#ElvesinXhorhas)Elves in Xhorhas

-The largest [[elf]]-majority civilization in [[Wildemount]] is [[the Kryn Dynasty]] of [[Xhorhas]], which is made up primarily of dark elves.
-The drow of [[Xhorhas]] are respectful toward people of all races—including other elves—as they believe that their holy cycle of rebirth allows them to be reborn into non-drow bodies.
+The largest elf-majority civilization in [[Wildemount]] is [[the Kryn Dynasty]] of [[Xhorhas]], which is made up primarily of dark elves.
+The drow of [[Xhorhas]] are respectful toward people of all races--including other elves--as they believe that their holy cycle of rebirth allows them to be reborn into non-drow bodies.
 The empathy to be gained by experiencing life in another body is crucial to their religion and their culture.

-[[Elf|Elves]] who live outside [[the Luxon]]’s cycle of rebirth are viewed with pity, for they have not yet seen the true path. [[Elf|Elves]] who dwell within [[the Dwendalian Empire]] are a notable exception, their imperial allegiance earning them only the cold bite of a blade.
+Elves who live outside [[the Luxon]]’s cycle of rebirth are viewed with pity, for they have not yet seen the true path.
+Elves who dwell within [[the Dwendalian Empire]] are a notable exception, their imperial allegiance earning them only the cold bite of a blade.

 ### [](https://www.dndbeyond.com/sources/dnd/egtw/character-options#ElfSubraces)Elf Subraces